Department of Psychology and Sociology

 Sociology

 The Sociology program offers a major in Sociology leading to a Bachelor of Arts or Bachelor of Science degree.
-Also available are tracks that highlight careers in sociology, which include: Family Life Education Track, Non-Profit Management Track, and Organizational and Industrial Leadership Track.
+Also available are tracks that highlight careers in sociology, which include: Family Life Education, Non-Profit Management, and Organizational and Industrial Leadership.
 Students can earn a traditional or online degree.
-Minor programs are offered in sociology, criminology, and family studies.
+Minor programs are offered in criminology, family studies, and sociology.
 There is also coursework leading to a certification as a family life educator (CFLE) and courses are applicable to the General Education component.

 The Sociology program aims to prepare students for the many occupations in government, the justice system, health care, personnel management and human services for which preparation in sociology, criminology, and family studies are appropriate; or for advanced study in graduate and professional schools leading to teaching and research positions.
 Students should consult the department chair concerning personal educational objectives, programs, career objectives and options for online/distance learning education.